riyakaurase/learning-git-github/README.md

 # learning-git-github

+👋 Hi!
+This is my first GitHub repository.

+## What I’m learning
+- What Git is
+- What GitHub is
+- How to create a repository
+- How to make commits
+- How to upload files

+## Why this repo exists
-My first GitHub repository to learn basics of Git and GitHub.
+I created this repository to practice Git and GitHub from scratch.

+## Status
+🚧 Learning in progress